balachia/pandoc-filters/README.md

 `pandoc-sideways` reads the classes of a div to apply special LaTeX environments.

-This is hard, as the filter has to write all of the latex -- pandoc's standard writer is no help.
+This is a pain, as the filter has to write all of the latex -- pandoc's standard writer is no help.

 ### TODO: